quickgrid/code-lab/README.md

 Repository of my AI related codes.
 Some notebooks may take a long time to load in nbviewer.

+`old` folder is for codes that may not be updated and not of my interest.

 #### Use following for viewing jupyter notebooks,